Understanding What Quality Early Education Looks Like

 girl doing arts and crafts in a bright horizons center

-When evaluating early childhood education, it’s helpful to consider what it’s not.
+When evaluating early childhood education, it is helpful to consider what it’s not.
 In short, early education is not a mini elementary school.
 Studies about early education and child development have found that the practice of adapting learning methods made for older children is ineffective and can be damaging to young children’s growth and development.

 Trained Teachers

 Good programs recruit and retain qualified, passionate teachers.
 These programs are committed to training and development, they manage resources well, and they have a culture built on respect for children and families and all of those who care for them.
+Teachers should prioritize relationships as the foundation of learning.

 The best early education teachers understand children; they treat them with kindness and respect; and they are supported with training and continuing education to advance their knowledge and skills.
 Additionally, such teachers ensure that families feel they are both partners in their children’s care, and wholly involved in the decision-making process.